mathisen99/Mbot/README.md

 - **VirusTotal API Key**: You can get a VirusTotal API key by signing up for a free account on the [VirusTotal website](https://www.virustotal.com/).
 After logging in, navigate to your profile and generate an API key.

+- **OpenAI API Key**: You can obtain an OpenAI API key by signing up for an account on the [OpenAI website](https://www.openai.com/).
+After logging in, navigate to the API section and generate an API key.

 ### Example `.env` file

 Create a `.env` file in the root directory of the project with the following content: